-Those who invest money in venture capital funds are considered limited partners, while the venture capitalists are the general partners charged with managing the fund and working with the individual companies.
-The general partners take a very active role in working with the company’s founders and executives to ensure the company is growing in a profitable way.
+Those who invest in venture capital funds are called limited partners, while the venture capitalists are the general partners charged with managing the fund and working with the individual companies.
+The general partners take a very active role in working with the company’s founders and executives to ensure the company is growing profitably.

-While they both provide capital to startup companies, there are several key differences between venture capitalists and angel investors.
-The biggest distinction is that venture capital comes from a firm or a business, while angel investments come from individuals.
+Although both types of investors provide capital to startup companies, there are several key differences between VCs and angel investors.
+The biggest distinction is that VC comes from a firm or a business, while angel investments come from individuals.